GNOME/gtk/CONTRIBUTING.md

  0. the eventual warnings printed on the terminal
  0. a backtrace, obtained with tools such as GDB or LLDB

+It is fine to include screenshots of screen recordings to demonstrate an issue that is best to understand visually, but please don't just dump screen recordings without further details into issues.
+It is essential that the problem is described in enough detail to reproduce it without watching a video.

 For small issues, such as:

  - spelling/grammar fixes in the documentation